TensorWorks/PixelStreamingCloudGuide/Pixel Streaming on GCP (Windows).md

 This guide is made for an GCP Windows instance, whilst also using Windows locally.

-If you're interested in running an GCP Linux instance, and connecting from a Linux machine, please see the [Pixel Streaming on GCP (Linux)](Pixel%20Streaming%20on%20GCP%20(Linux).md)
+If you're interested in running an GCP Linux instance, please see the [Pixel Streaming on GCP (Linux)](Pixel%20Streaming%20on%20GCP%20(Linux).md)

 Please check the [FAQ](FAQ.md) for extra information.